Did The FBI Plant Evidence To Convict NXIVM Leader Keith Raniere? | Joseph Tully

 Yeah.

-So um that that would be the government's position.
+So that would be the government's position.

-I think there's an absolutely strong argument, um, and and it's the better argument, the one that should prevail in court, that all of the charges should be vacated.
+I think there's an absolutely strong argument, and it's the better argument, the one that should prevail in court, that all of the charges should be vacated because these were absolutely the worst, most heinous charges that anyone could be charged with.

 So I think that it not only affects all of his charges, but all of the charges for the codependents as well.

-And just for the sake of the audience and for myself for that matter, to make sure that we're on the same page, uh my understanding is that there were a handful of images that were um presented by the state as being child pornography, and that is to say they were presented uh to the by the state as being um inappropriate photographs of an underaged person.
+And just for the sake of the audience and for myself for that matter, to make sure that we're on the same page, my understanding is that there were a handful of images that were presented by the state as being child pornography.

 And so my understanding is that this was actually an adult woman that was photographed, but the state manipulated the evidence in order to make it look like it was a child or a minor.